-The Company recognises lease payments received under operating leases as income on a straightline basis over the lease term as part of 'other income' - Note 4.
+The Company recognises lease payments received under operating leases as income on a straight-line basis over the lease term as part of 'rental income' - Note 4.

 (ii) Company as a lessee

 A lessee recognises a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.